Chart Color Schemes

 Residential development activity is lower than average in North Rocks according to AreaSearch's national comparison of local real estate markets

 North Rocks has seen approximately 18 new homes approved annually over the past five financial years, totalling 93 homes.
-As of FY26, 8 approvals have been recorded.
-On average, 3.2 new residents arrive per year for each dwelling constructed between FY21 and FY25.
-Commercial development approvals amounting to $28.0 million have been recorded in the current financial year.
+In FY26 so far, 11 approvals have been recorded.
+On average, 3.2 new residents per year arrive for each dwelling constructed between FY21 and FY25.
+Commercial development approvals this financial year total $28.0 million.

-North Rocks records significantly lower building activity compared to Greater Sydney (70.0% below regional average per person) and nationally, indicating maturity and possible planning constraints.
-New developments consist of 73.0% standalone homes and 27.0% townhouses or apartments.
-With around 643 people per dwelling approval, North Rocks reflects a highly mature market.
-Future projections estimate an addition of 187 residents by 2041, suggesting that current housing supply should meet demand adequately, favourable for buyers with potential growth exceeding forecasts.
+North Rocks records lower building activity than Greater Sydney, at 70.0% below the regional average per person.
+New development consists of 73.0% standalone homes and 27.0% townhouses or apartments.
+Around 643 people are expected per dwelling approval in North Rocks.
+Future projections estimate an addition of 187 residents by 2041.
+Current construction levels should meet demand, creating favourable conditions for buyers.

-Future projections show North Rocks adding 187 residents by 2041.
+Future projections show North Rocks adding 187 residents by 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development